 - TRAILS & WALKING: We will walk up to 4 miles a day; some trails may be rough and uneven, but most will have little elevational change.
 There are some exceptions: you'll need to climb roughly 170 steps (up and down) to reach the canopy walkway, there are a few short, inclined sections along the Kaieteur Falls and Turtle Mountain trails, and getting to one of the Guianan Cock-of-the-rock leks requires a short, steep scramble. - POTENTIAL CHALLENGES: Travel to areas outside the greater Georgetown region is done by small boat, small passenger planes, minibus and four-wheel-drive vehicles; expect bad roads, hard-used vehicles, and slow progress.
 We will make one visit a canopy tower and walkway with narrow suspended walkways and multiple platforms approximately 60-80 feet high.
 We will take several boat trips that will require climbing into and out of a low boat with little assistance.
 Flights will be in small single-engine or twin-engine propeller planes. - PACE: Days will generally start pre-dawn, with breakfasts taken at 5 or 5:30 on most days.
 We'll try to have a mid-day break on most days, then return to the field in late afternoon; on some days, particularly when we're changing locations, this will not be possible.
-We'll offer optional night-birding outings on several afternoons extending into evenings. - ELEVATION: All of our sites are at low elevation. - WEATHER: Expect high heat and humidity. - VEHICLE SEATING: On the coast and much of the interior, we'll use a minibus that will accommodate the entire group.
+We'll offer optional night-birding outings on several afternoons extending into evenings. - ELEVATION: All of our sites are at low elevation.

+- WEATHER: Expect high heat and humidity.
+While the tour includes generous midday breaks, participants have noted that the combination of heat, limited air circulation in some lodges, and minimal access to creature comforts can make the experience more physically demanding than expected.
+Please be prepared for basic accommodations and a rustic environment that can amplify the effects of the climate. - VEHICLE SEATING: On the coast and much of the interior, we'll use a minibus that will accommodate the entire group.
 In the Rupununi savannah, we'll use 4-wheel drive vehicles; these will carry local guides and drivers as well as clients and your Field Guides guide.
 Your guide will implement a rotation system so that everyone has a chance to be "up front".
-We will carry radios that will allow us to communicate between vehicles. - BATHROOM BREAKS: There are no indoor restrooms on most of our excursions, so participants must be prepared to make comfort stops in nature.

-• OPTING OUT: Where we are staying multiple days in the same lodging, participants can easily opt to sit out a day or sometimes a half-day.
+We will carry radios that will allow us to communicate between vehicles. - BATHROOM BREAKS: There are no indoor restrooms on most of our excursions, so participants must be prepared to make comfort stops in nature. - OPTING OUT: Where we are staying multiple days in the same lodging, participants can easily opt to sit out a day or sometimes a half-day.
 This will not be possible on days when we are changing locations.